RISCfuture/BadBehavior/README.md

   are checked.
 The law is unclear about which time zone should be used for determining this 90-day window, especially if the night portion of the flight being checked crossed multiple time zones.
+* It will mark flights as non-compliant if a flight consists of multiple legs logged as one flight, and one of the legs brings you into compliance.
+For example, if you do your three takeoffs and landings solo, then go pick up passengers for the next leg, logging both legs as a single flight, it will mark that flight as non-compliant.

 ## Help Me!